-Stylish yet durable, this knit pillow the perfect place to curl up to do homework, prop up and watch tv, or use as a throw for your favorite four-legged friends.
+Stylish yet durable, this knit cable pillow pattern offers the perfect place to curl up to do homework, prop up and watch tv, or use as a throw for your favorite four-legged friends.
 Knit two pieces and sew them together for a reversible knit look, or knit one and use fleece, chenille, or minky fabric for the bottom for an even quicker project.

 Finished Size: to fit 24″ pillow, 26″ square counting border